 If you are a foodie then Epcot is probably the park for you!

-Epcot has the widest selection of dining options at Walt Disney World.
+Epcot has the most extensive selection of dining options at Walt Disney World.
 From snack carts to signature dining, there is a unique dining experience that will suit any budget

 There are multiple Quick Service Locations & Food Carts throughout Epcot.
 Those located in World Showcase serve traditional food from the country you are at.
-During the various Epcot Festivals, there are additional counters serving various speciality treats.
+During the various Epcot Festivals, there are additional counters serving different specialty treats.

-Unlike the Magic Kingdom where alcohol is still limited, Epcot has many locations serving specialty drinks.
-Drinking Around the World is a popular way many adults seem to enjoy World Showcase.
+Unlike the Magic Kingdom, where alcohol is still limited, Epcot has many locations serving specialty drinks.
+Drinking Around the World is a popular way many adults enjoy World Showcase.

 The following are the current table service restaurants in Epcot:

 - Akershus Royal Banquet Hall Norway Dining with various Princesses read our review

 - Biergarten Restaurant German buffet and dinner show.
 Watch our video review.

 - Chefs de France Good quality French cuisine read our review